Complete Guide to Top Online Industrial Engineering Degrees

 When choosing an online degree program, accreditation is an important factor to consider.
 Prospective online students should find out whether the school they wish to attend is regionally accredited.
 Regional accreditation signifies that the school has been evaluated by an independent organization and has proven that it meets certain educational standards.
 Institutions that are regionally accredited are the only ones eligible for federal financial aid.
 Accreditation also eases in the transfer of credits between schools.
 Additionally, employers will look more favorably on job candidates who have a degree from an accredited institution.

 There are also accreditation agencies that accredit specific programs within an institution.
 The Accreditation Board for Engineering and Technology (ABET) is in charge of the accreditation of industrial engineering programs.
 Not all online industrial engineering programs are ABET-accredited; the ones that are have passed a rigorous evaluation process.
-Online programs accredited by ABET meet high educational standards, and students in these online programs can be sure that they are learning the skills that will make them competitive in the job market.

 Careers in Industrial Engineering